-The empirical work of this paper mainly depends on qualitative data collected from several interviews conducted mainly with members of the government (Ministry of Environment), business associations (UTICA and CONECT), the main Tunisian labor union UGTT, local branches of EU development cooperation organizations (GIZ), Tunisian and international CSOs (FTDES, Rosa Luxemburg Foundation, Fredrich Ebert Foundation, Heinrich Böll Foundation, HIVOS, and Advocate sans Frontier) during several fieldtrip visits to Tunisia in 2022.
-The interviewees are anonymous and are rather referred to using their organizational affiliation, where they agreed to use their organizational affiliation.
-Details about the interviewees are reported at the appendix.
-Secondary sources- including statistical data- are obtained from various publications and datasets, including publications of CSOs and international organizations.
+The empirical work of this paper largely depends on qualitative data collected from several interviews conducted mainly with members of the government (Ministry of Environment), business associations (UTICA and CONECT), the main Tunisian labor union (UGTT), local branches of EU development cooperation organizations (GIZ), and Tunisian and international CSOs (FTDES, Rosa Luxemburg Foundation, Fredrich Ebert Foundation, Heinrich Böll Foundation, HIVOS, and Advocate Sans Frontier) during several field trip visits to Tunisia in 2022.
+The interviewees are anonymous and agreed to be referred to using their organizational affiliation.
+Details about the interviewees are reported in the Appendix.
+Secondary sources, including statistical data, are obtained from various publications and datasets, including the publications of CSOs and international organizations.

 Given the peculiarities of the Tunisian case, tycoons in this research refer to big Tunisian business families who control a big market share or significant market shares in different sectors.
-Tunisian big families often have holding groups with various enterprises operating in different sectors (Oubenal & Ben Hamouda, 2018).
+Big Tunisian families often have holding groups with various enterprises operating in different sectors (Oubenal and Ben Hamouda, 2018).
 The individual enterprises controlled by these holding groups are not necessarily large firms and could actually be SMEs, at least in terms of employment (Sabry, 2022b).
-Thus, entrepreneurs would here refer to owners and managers of SMEs which are not part of large holding groups.
+Thus, the term 'entrepreneurs' here refers to owners and managers of SMEs that are not part of large holding groups.

-Another important constituent of tycoons are multinational corporations (MNCs).
-These are largely EU, and particularly French, German, and Italian enterprises, since these countries dominate foreign direct investment in Tunisia (Guesmi & Moisseron, 2018).
+Multinational corporations (MNCs) are another important constituent of tycoons.
+These enterprises are largely from the EU, particularly France, Germany, and Italy, since these countries dominate foreign direct investment in Tunisia (Guesmi and Moisseron, 2018).

-The Tunisian Case
+6. The Tunisian case